 While the occasional repair is expected with any appliance, if you find yourself repairing your toilet every other week, there may be an issue with your toilet or a more significant underlying problem with your plumbing.

 Cracks On Your Toilet

 Whether a small hairline crack or a large one, a toilet with a crack has got to go.
 Porcelain cracks on your toilet can be detrimental to the overall structure of the appliance.
 Nobody wants to sit on a toilet seat and have it suddenly break underneath them.
 On top of structural damage, cracks in the porcelain are breeding grounds for bacteria and are hard to clean.

 A toilet that wobbles or frequently shifts when you sit down may have issues with the bolts holding down the toilet.
 While a professional can tighten the bolts, there can be underlying issues with the floor or installation requiring you to purchase a new toilet to avoid structural damage.

 Your Water Bill Is Higher Than It Should Be

 “If it ain’t broke, don’t fix it.”
 While the saying is true, an old toilet can be flushing your money down the drain even if it seems to be working correctly.

 Older model toilets are not as energy-efficient and will tend to use up more water than newer models.
 Switching to a newer model toilet may be an expensive change upfront, but overall is a cost-effective move that can save you money on your water bill.

 Repairing or replacing your toilet can be a complicated project.
-So avoid a headache and turn to our professionals at Nuckols Plumbing & Gas, LLC.
+So avoid a headache and turn to our professionals at Nuckols Plumbing, Heating & Cooling.
 Whether you need work done with water plumbing or gas pipes, it’s important to be able to trust the work your plumbers do in your home or business.